On the Non-Adaptive Zero-Error Capacity of the Discrete Memoryless Two-Way Channel: Outer bounds

 The first minimum is taken over all the $Q_{Y|X}$ having the same confusion graph as $P_{Y|X}$, the first maximum is taken over all the input distributions $P_X$, and the second maximum is taken over all the cliques $C$ of the confusion graph of the channel. \end{coro}

-It is less obvious that the upper bound in Corollary \ref{bd-one-way} in fact coincides with the linear programming bound on the zero-error capacity in \cite{Shannon1956}.
+It is less obvious that the upper bound in Corollary \ref{bd-one-way} in fact coincides with the linear programming bound on the zero-error capacity of a point-to-point discrete memoryless channel in \cite{Shannon1956}.
 This follows from a conjecture proposed by Shannon \cite{Shannon1956} that has later been proved by Ahlswede \cite{Ahlswede1973}.
-In particular, this means that in the point-to-point case, Corollary~\ref{coro-two-upbd} yields exactly the same bound as Theorem~\ref{upperbd-main}.
+That is, for any point-to-point discrete memoryless channel $P_{Y|X}$.
+In other words, this means that in the point-to-point case, Corollary~\ref{coro-two-upbd} yields exactly the same bound as Theorem~\ref{upperbd-main}.
 However, this is not the case in general for the DM-TWC.
 For example, recall that Holzman and K\"{o}rner~\cite{HK1995} derived the bound in Theorem~\ref{upperbd-main} in the special case of the (deterministic) binary multiplying channel (using $\lambda=0.5$) and numerically showed that it is strictly better than what can be obtained from Corollary~\ref{coro-two-upbd}.
-Next, we give an example where Theorem~\ref{upperbd-main} outperforms Corollary~\ref{coro-two-upbd} for a noisy (i.e., non-deterministic) DM-TWC.
+Next we give another example showing that Theorem~\ref{upperbd-main} outperforms Corollary~\ref{coro-two-upbd} for a noisy (i.e., non-deterministic) DM-TWC as well.

 \begin{example} \rm Let $\mathcal{X}_1 = \{ 0, 1, 2 \}, \mathcal{X}_2= \mathcal{Y}_1 = \mathcal{Y}_2 = \{ 0, 1 \} $, and the conditional probability distribution $P_{Y_1,Y_2|X_1,X_2}$ be